phoebe-gill/pjgill.net/content/post/alterconf.md

 The speaker spoke of having internalised misogyny.

-'guys' - minorities bear the burden of validating themselves.
+'guys' - those less privileged bear the burden of validating themselves.
 This is particularly difficult for junior people.

 Harassment (even subtle) in the workplace had a significant effect.